logzio/data-viz/docs/sources/datasources/azuremonitor.md

   If using the `All` option, then check the `Include All Option` checkbox and in the `Custom all value` field type in the following value: `all`.
 If `$myVar` has value `all` then the macro will instead expand to `1 == 1`.
 For template variables with a lot of options, this will increase the query performance by not building a large "where..in" clause.

-### Logs builtin variables
+### Azure Log Analytics builtin variables

-There are also some Grafana variables that can be used in Logs queries:
+There are also some Grafana variables that can be used in Azure Log Analytics queries:

 - `$__interval` - Grafana calculates the minimum time grain that can be used to group by time in queries.
 For more information about `$__interval`, refer to [interval variables]({{< relref "../variables/variable-types/_index.md#interval-variables" >}}).
 It returns a time grain like `5m` or `1h` that can be used in the bin function.
 E.g. `summarize count() by bin(TimeGenerated, $__interval)`

-### Templating with variables for Logs
+### Templating with variables for Azure Log Analytics

 Any Log Analytics query that returns a list of values can be used in the `Query` field in the Variable edit view.
 There is also one Grafana function for Log Analytics that returns a list of workspaces.